US and Russia face deep differences ahead of Ukraine talks

 Biden on Friday told reporters that he advised Putin when they spoke by phone a day earlier that the upcoming talks could only work if the Russian leader “deescalated, not escalated, the situation” in the days ahead.
 The U.S. president said he also sought to make plain to Putin that the U.S. and allies stood ready to hit Russia with punishing sanctions if the Russians further invade Ukraine.

 “I made it clear to the President Putin that if he makes any more moves into Ukraine we will have severe sanctions,” Biden said.
-“We will increase our presence in Europe with NATO allies.
-There will be a price to pay.”
+“We will increase our presence in Europe with NATO allies.”

 Meanwhile, Biden’s national security team on Friday turned their attention to preparation for the Geneva talks, set for Jan.
 9 and 10, to discuss the Russian massing of some 100,000 troops on its border with Ukraine.